EarthScope/rover/docs/commands_verbose.md

 ### Download

     rover download url [path]

     rover download file [path]

-If given a URL, download a single request (typically for a day) to the given path, ingest and index it.
-If no path is given then a temporary file is created and deleted after use.
-ROVER treats the argument as a URL if it contains the characters "://".
+`rover download` downloads a single request, typically for a day, from a URL or a given file.
+File arguments are expected to contain fdsn web services requests and fetch data from the configured URL set by the parameter `dataselect-url` in rover.config.
+Requested data are downloaded, ingested, and indexed to a local repository.
+The path argument of `rover download` sets the location of the repository.
+If no path is given, than a temporary file is created and deleted after use.

-The url should be for a Data Select service, and should not request data that spans multiple calendar days.
+ROVER will treat an input argument as an URL if it contains the characters "://".
+The URL argument must point towards fdsnws-dataselect services, and can not request data that spans multiple calendar days. `rover retrieve` generates workers that call `rover download` in the terminal.

-If given a file name, POST that file to URL given by the `dataselect-url` configuration parameter, download the response to the given path,  ingest and index it.
-If no path is given then a temporary file is created and deleted after use.

-This task is the main low-level task called in the processing pipeline (it calls ingest and index as needed).
-Because of this, to reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.
+`download` is the main low-level task called in the processing pipeline.
+Each instances of download calls ingest and index as long as they are configured as true.
+To reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.

 ##### Significant Parameters